LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/transfer-to-agent.md

 ## **Reporting**

-In order to analyze “transfer-to-agent” operation, you may refer to the Report Builder.
+In order to analyze “transfer-to-agent” operation, you may refer to the Analytics Builder.

 On “Messaging Advanced Dashboard”> “Agent Messaging Activity” dataset the following metrics are available for use: